"""The core state representation.

 - cell must be in the conventional matrix form.

-- batch indices must be unique consecutive integers starting from 0.
+- system indices must be unique consecutive integers starting from 0.

 Examples: